Some thoughts on caching, HTTP and otherwise

-I've done a lot of talks on API design, focusing on how to not "paint yourself into a corner" in terms of backward compatibility.
+I took last week off to work on some Wicket web programming - seeing as my day-job is desktop programming (and also as a hedge against ending up jobless after Oracle buys Sun).I've done a lot of talks on API design, focusing on how to not "paint yourself into a corner" in terms of backward compatibility.
 There is a complementary subject - API usability, that deserves equal consideration.

 A few people know that since I was 11 I've been writing and recording music.
 I recently created a ReverbNation profile to share some of it.
 Of course, I can't resist prefacing a song with a bit about what it's about and how it got written.